 In addition to new 5GS performance requirements, support for Metaverse services have introduced new use cases and requirements related to optimal support for multi-user, highly performant applications.
 These use cases led to new CN functionality supporting richer digital representations of physical entities (e.g. user profiles in SA2, XR scene in SA4)

-As defined in 3GPP TS 22.156 [2], Avatars are digital representations of users interacting with the metaverse and with other users.
+As defined in 3GPP TS 22.156 [2], avatars are digital representations of users interacting with the metaverse and with other users.
 The application enabler layer can enable creation, discovery, and management of avatar profiles for users to offload applications and enable Core Network functionality across services and verticals.
+The application layer can enable such functionality in a similar manner for avatars as well as for other digital assets.
+The application layer can also offload applications by maintaining associations between digital assets which are managed together, e.g. digital assets belonging to the same user or user group.

 NOTE 1: The work in SA6 focuses on providing enablement service to application specific Avatar profile and if available, can leverage the work done in SA2 and SA4.